SquareGPS/navixy-api/docs/backend-api/resources/commons/entity/index.md

 **required sub-user rights**: `places_custom_fields_update` for entities with type `place`.

-**WARNING**: `entity.settings.layout.sections` must contain ids of all builtin and custom fields which are associated with this entity.
+!!! warning "`entity.settings.layout.sections` must contain ids of all builtin and custom fields which are associated with this entity.
 No fields can be omitted from layout, only reordering allowed.
-Fields cannot be duplicated, even in different sections.
+Fields cannot be duplicated, even in different sections."

 #### parameters